a2r3q6/Rankix/README.md

 3. The result can be shared with anybody.
 4. Detailed Movie view.

-The tools is available in both WEB and Console versions.
+Rankix is available in both Console and Web version.
+Console version can only fetch ratings and less interactive where as Web version is much more advanced and interactive than the console.

 # WEB Version
 **released on 11-6-2015**